Mount Davidson (California)

 Mount Davidson's most notable feature, aside from its height, is the 103 ft concrete cross situated on the crest of the hill.
 It is the site of a yearly prayer service, performed on Easter, when the cross is illuminated, and a yearly commemoration of the Armenian genocide, held on April 24.

-Mount Davidson Park tops the hill – excluding the land at the summit, which is privately owned.
+Mount Davidson Park tops the hill, excluding the land at the summit, which is privately owned.
 The parkland portion is located between Myra Way (east), Dalewood Way (southwest), and Juanita Way (north).
 Public transportation is provided by the 36 Teresita Muni line, which stops at the Dalewood Way and Myra Way entrance to the park.

 The residential neighborhoods around Mount Davidson Park are Miraloma Park to the east and Westwood Highlands and Sherwood Forest to the southwest.

 History

+In April 1865 when news of Robert E. Lee's surrender at Appomattox hit the city one patriotic citizen named Matilda Heron sent a messenger to the summit to raise the Stars and Stripes.
 Adolph Sutro purchased the land in 1881.
 After his death, the highest of the San Miguel hills was named "Mount Davidson" at the request of, and to honor, charter member George Davidson, of the Sierra Club.
 The appraiser for Sutro's heirs, A.S.
 Baldwin, bought the western slope of the mountain in 1911, along with much of the land immediately north and south of Mount Davidson.
 Baldwin began plans for development of St. Francis Wood, Westwood Park, Westwood Highlands, Forest Hill, Sherwood Forest, and Monterey Heights.